bentley-historical-library/bhl_rmw_docs/transfer_from_media.md

 ![SD Scan](images/sd_scan.png "SD Scan")

+> **Note**
+>
-> NOTE: If the scan reveals any threats, stop appraisal and migration procedures, remove media, and include the card with separations.
+> If the scan reveals any threats, stop appraisal and migration procedures, remove media, and include the card with separations.
 If this is a high-value collection or the card is reported to contain very significant content, remediation and content extraction may be attempted.
 Be sure to include the total number of separated cards on the Separation Record.

 - You may now proceed to copy folders/files to the appropriate barcode directory with Teracopy (as with USB drives above).
-Review content when copy operation is complete.
+After copying is complete, proceed to [review the content](review.md).

 ## Zip Disks
 - Turn on the Tableau UltraBay 4 and attach an external Zip disk drive into the USB 3.0 port on the drive.
 Insert the Zip disk into the drive.